-We already covered the essential equipment you need to get your home-studio going, along with some tips on room decoration and sound isolation.
-You can check all that on our dedicated article.
+I already covered the essential equipment you need to get your home-studio going, along with some tips on room decoration and sound isolation.

 After you have all the right gear all there’s left for you is to familiarize yourself with the DAW of your choice and initiate the whole process of recording your first song.

 Now, let’s dive deeper into the recording itself.

 There are four major parts to creating a music piece: